tyerdogan/data-science-ml-works/seoul-bike-demand-regression-assignment/README.md

 - Target: `Rented_Bike_Count`

 Sources: Seoul Open Data Plaza (data.seoul.go.kr) + KMA ASOS (data.kma.go.kr).
-License: KOGL Type 1 (Attribution Required) — https://www.kogl.or.kr/info/license.do
+License: KOGL Type 1 (Attribution Required) — [KOGL License](https://www.kogl.or.kr/info/license.do)
 This is an independent educational work; not affiliated with or endorsed by the data providers.